 Homeless people also identified various challenges they were facing because of the situation that they were in.
 They felt that the living conditions such as overcrowding at the shelter exposed them to various diseases.
 Most of the participants mentioned their lack of funds as one of their main challenges.
 This was mainly due to the fact that they had no steady income generating.
 Those who were receiving social grants felt that it was not enough to sustain all of their needs.
 Their inability to find employment while staying at the shelter was another challenge of the participants.
 Some participants indicated that the public's negative stereotyping of people who were homeless made it difficult for them to find a job.
 The participants also agreed that by getting a stable job and therefore a consistent income, it would change their situation as they would be able to find better accommodation elsewhere.
-Another challenge that the participants identified in this research was their lack of education.
-The young participants that were interviewed had dropped out of school, did not have sufficient qualifications and lacked the necessary skills to find a job.
+Another challenge that the participants indicated the received had dropped out of school, did not have sufficient qualifications and lacked the necessary skills to find a job.
 They therefore expressed their need to go back to school or to improve their skills or qualifications.